10 Best Kids Throw Blankets

 Buying Guide

 Finding the right throw for a child means looking beyond color and characters.
-The best kids throw blankets should match how a child actually uses them—whether that is as a naptime layer at daycare, a couch companion during movie night, or an extra bit of warmth on a twin bed.
+The best kids throw blankets should match how a child actually uses them, whether that is a naptime layer at daycare, a couch companion during movie night, or an extra bit of warmth on a twin bed.
 Below is a practical guide to sizing, materials, care, and how to read reviews so you can choose with confidence.

-Choosing the Right Size and Coverage
+Size and Coverage at a Glance

 Fabric and Warmth Tradeoffs